Leverage New Bank Technology by Examining Current Processes, Pain Points

 - They used the goal (in one case, it was a goal of reaching at least a conditional decision on at least 80% of corporate lending applications within two days) to motivate the progress.

-LeCorgne says financial institutions have the opportunity to dramatically improve the speed and efficiency of every aspect of the lending process: application, credit analysis, onboarding, review, and renewals.
-“Implementing technology into an established lending process really provides one of the most significant opportunities for earnings pickups the industry has seen in years,” he says.
+Financial institutions, LeCorgne says, have the opportunity to dramatically improve the speed and efficiency of every aspect of the lending process: application, credit analysis, onboarding, review, and renewals.
+“Implementing technology into an established lending process really provides one of the most significant opportunities for earnings pickups the industry has seen in years,” he adds.

 However, layering new technology onto old processes will not generate the types of efficiencies or revenue enhancements the software “engine” is designed to provide.
-“The change requires a willingness to plan and to examine your current processes,” he says.
+“The change requires a willingness to plan and to examine your current processes.”